austinxiao-ucsd/contact-form-php/README.md

-# Contact Form for Bootstrap
+# Nomination Web Form for Classroom of the Future

-This is just a simple PHP form using Bootstrap and the jQuery validation plugin.
-It should be easily adaptable to anything built with Bootstrap.
+This is a PHP form using Bootstrap and the jQuery validation plugin.
+It is presented as a solution to the ENG 100D Classroom of the Future project.
+It will be connected with MYSQLI and use Heroku ClearDB database for the export.